Governance

 Board members are selected for their commitment to improving the lives of girls as well as their leadership, volunteer and nonprofit experience, and knowledge of the community.
 They are elected by the voting members of the council.
-Board members can serve up to two three-year terms.
+Board members can serve up to two three-year terms as members-at-large, and additional terms if they serve as officers.

-Board members represent our membership and reflect its diversity, including geographic, racial/ethnic, gender, age and socio-economic.
+Board members represent our membership and reflect its diversity, including geographic, racial/ethnic, gender, age and socio-economic factors.
 The role of the Board of Directors is one of governance.
-Their responsibilities include strategic planning, fund development, hiring of the Chief Executive Officer, financial oversight, and interaction with the community, and providing a personal financial contribution.
+Their responsibilities include strategic planning, fund development, hiring of the Chief Executive Officer, financial oversight, interaction with the community, and providing a personal financial contribution.

-The nominating committee begins work in late spring.
-If you know someone you believe would be a great addition as a board or committee member, please fill out our referral form and send it to the Governance Manager.
+The nominating committee will begin their work soon to provide a slate for the board of directors at our next annual meeting.
+If you know someone you believe would be a great addition as a board or committee member, please keep your eye out for our referral form.

 What is governance?